Single Tooth Dental Implants Woodbridge, VA

 How long does it take a single-tooth implant to heal?

 The process of receiving a single implant involves three steps, as described elsewhere on this page.
-Once Dr. Cavallo places the implant base into your jaw, it takes from 3-6 months (depending on the location and on the patient’s rate of bone growth) for the jawbone to grow around the implant and make it a part of the jaw.
+Once Dr. Cavallo places the implant base into your jaw, it takes from 3-6 months for the jawbone to grow around the implant and make it a part of the jaw.
 Healing for the small gum incision needed to access the jawbone takes just a week or so to heal.

 There isn’t any healing or time involved after Dr. Cavallo places the artificial tooth/crown onto the abutment.
 You can immediately begin using your new dental implant.